Hatchback: USSR

 The first Soviet hatchback was the rear-wheel drive IZh 2125 Kombi, which entered production in 1973.
 This was followed only in the 1980s by the front-wheel drive Lada Samara in 1984, the Moskvitch 2141/Aleko in 1986, and ZAZ Tavria in 1987.

 Brazil

 In 2014, four of the top five selling models in Brazil were hatchbacks.
-However, in the 1980s and 1990s, hatchbacks were less popular than sedans, leading manufacturers to develop compact sedan models for the Brazilian market, for example, the Fiat Premio and sedan versions of the Opel Corsa and Ford Fiesta.
+However, in the 1980s and 1990s, hatchbacks were less popular than sedans, leading manufacturers to develop subcompact sedan models for the Brazilian market, for example, the Fiat Premio and sedan versions of the Opel Corsa and Ford Fiesta.